codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/operations/capital-funds-and-cloud-servers.md

 If you are migrating a legacy IT system to cloud or virtual infrastructure, you should be making significant budget savings.
 In general, most finance cash-flows can be changed with the right process and procedure, though the mechanism for how to accomplish this varies between jurisdictions.
 In some jurisdictions, you can take a budget amendment to your board with finance support.
 Making significant savings is a good news story that should help you achieve a budget amendment.

-## Communciate informally and frequently
+## Communicate informally and frequently

  - Using capital funds to partly fund cloud or virtual infrastructure is still a new development, so there are still differing interpretations of what's allowed.